Convergence of Nonlinear Observers on R^n with a Riemannian Metric (Part III): On Simultaneous Satisfaction of Conditions A2 and A3

-\subsection{Satisfying Condition A3 first}
+\subsection{Satisfying Condition A3 First}

-For Condition A2 to hold the Riemannian metric $\bfP$ must satisfy the inequality (\ref{3}).
+For Condition A2 to hold, the Riemannian metric $\bfP$ must satisfy the inequality (\ref{3}).
 Instead, for A3 to hold, according to Lemma \ref{lem12}, we must have at least the equalities (\ref{LP151}).
 It may be easier to satisfy first the equalities and then the inequalities.
-Namely, \stopmodif instead of starting with a metric that satisfies Condition A2, we start with a metric given by \startmodif Theorem~\ref{prop17}, \stopmodif which is guaranteed to satisfy Condition A3.
+Namely, instead of starting with a metric that satisfies Condition A2, we start with a metric given by Theorem~\ref{prop17}, which is guaranteed to satisfy Condition A3.
 Then, it remains to define the degrees of freedom $\bfh^\ortho$ and $\bfPxi$ involved in its construction so as to satisfy Condition A2.
-In this context, the fact that the formula (\ref{LP166}) for $P$ is a sum implies that Condition A2 takes a particular form.
-Indeed, for any $\bfx_0$ in $\bfRR^n$, for any coordinate charts $(x,\RR^n,\phi)$ around $\bfx_0$ and $(y,\RR^p,\chi)$ around $\bfh(\bfx_0)$ in $\bfRR^p$, for any $\coordxi $ around $\bfh^\ortho(\bfx_0)$ in $\bfXi$, for all vectors $v$ satisfying